 CAPSat: Undergrad students prepare to launch a satellite

 University of Illinois students are designing a small satellite, or CubeSat, after winning an award for funding from NASA.
 The project gives undergraduate students real-world research experience.
 It also allows humanities students to create a website with stories, a game and even a virtual reality experience to cover CubeSat.
 Three experiments will occur on the CubeSat.
 The satellite’s experiments involve cooling, annealing and pointing, abbreviated as CAPSat.

-The project stretches across different departments at Illinois and even different Universities.
+The project stretches across different departments at Illinois and even different universities.
 ISE’s Professor James Allison guides the pointing payload experiment, while Aerospace Engineering Senior Yukti Kathuria is the pointing payload lead.
 Professor Alexander Ghosh of the Aerospace Department directs the cooling payload while Tiago Silva, graduate student in Aerospace Engineering takes the lead.
-Physics Professor Paul Kwait oversees the annealing portion, while Joe Stahl, a senior in Computer Science, is the leader with help from the University of Waterloo.
+Physics Professor Paul Kwiat oversees the annealing portion, while Joe Stahl, a senior in Computer Science, is the leader with help from the University of Waterloo.